 Hmmm… I wonder if I could throw any more movie references into this post?
 LOL

 So folks there you have it.
 Google it yourself, you’ll find I’m essentially, if colorfully, correct in what I’m telling ya.

 See ya on the dance floor (EVENTUALLY!)

-Posted on Mon, May 19, 2014, in Diet & Fitness Drama and tagged exercise, fitness, George Takei, Health, importance of resting, into darkness, over training, recover, red alert, rest, sleep, Star Trek, starting an exercise program.
+Posted on Mon, May 19, 2014, in Misc and tagged exercise, fitness, George Takei, Health, importance of resting, into darkness, over training, recover, red alert, rest, sleep, Star Trek, starting an exercise program.
 Bookmark the permalink.
 2 Comments.